-Executive Summary 1
+Executive Summary చ

-Summary of Recommendations iii
+Summary of Recommendations 5

-Introduction 7
+Introduction 9

 1. What is an HMO?
-7

-This section reviews definitions of HMOs used in different official contexts: housing policy, p lanning,

-and the Census.
+This section reviews definitions of HMOs used in different official contexts: housing policy, planning, and the Census.
+10

-2. Numbers of HMOs 9

-With different definitions and issues with data collection, this section considers different est imates of

-the total number of HMOs.
+2. Numbers of HMOs.
+With different definitions and issues with data collection, this section considers different estimates of the total number of HMOs.
+12

 3. Drivers for the HMO Market

-This section looks at the principal drivers for the HMO market in the UK: how the market for

-relates to the wider functioning of the housing market and how policy changes (especially v -

-changes) are likely to lead to rising numbers of HMOs.
-Policies that seek to restrict or contr ol

-numbers of HMOs are also discussed.

 Context: the housing market

-Policy Drivers 11

-4. The Geography of HMOs 13
+4. The Geography of HMOs 17

-HMOs are concentrated in specific types of urban area.
-Illustrated with maps, this section of onsiders

-these sub-markets and the different types of HMOs that they contain.

-London
+London 10

 University towns

+,

 Coastal towns

-Migrant Communities 16
+Migrant communities 20

+F. Francisco Francisco Fficiencia de Francisco Valencia Libraria LIBRO.
+21

-5. Energy Use, Energy Efficiency and Energy Vulnerability in HMOs 16
+5. Energy Use, Energy Efficiency and Energy Vulnerability in HMOs ∠۱

-This section looks at available evidence about the energy efficiency of HMOs both in terms of the

-physical condition of the properties and the tenants' experience of energy vulnerability.

-Levels of energy efficiency in HMOs 16
+Levels of energy efficiency in HMOs 21

-The tenant experience 17
+The tenant experience

-6. Improving Conditions in HMOs: The Policy Framework 18
+6. Improving Conditions in HMOs: The Policy Framework 24

-This section considers the different policies that should impact on the condition of HMOs -

-particularly energy efficiency - and looks at barriers to their effective delivery.
-This section of lso

-includes details of how local authorities have used powers to promote action on cold HMOs
+This section considers the different policies that should impact on the condition of HMOs - particularly energy efficiency - and looks at barriers to their effective delivery.
+This section also includes details of how local authorities have used powers to promote action on cold HMOs.

-Housing Act 2004
+Housing Act 2004 24

-Tackling Beds in Sheds
+Tackling beds in sheds

-Energy efficiency policy: The Energy Act 2011 and Energy Performance Certificate Requi
+Energy efficiency policy: The Energy Act 2011 and Energy Performance Certificate requirements

-7 Marchard A. Carroll 22

-7. Manchester: A Case Study 23

-This section gives a case study of Manchester's HMOs; the different sub-markets in the city and some of the challenges faced by the City in reducing energy vulnerability in these properties.

-Opportunities and Challenges for local authority action on cold HMOs 9.
-Conclusions and Recommendations This pendix 1: An HMO Typology for energy policy makers30 S Appendix presents five HMO Scenarios.
-These are designed to make it easier for energy policy kers to consider the key characteristics of different types of HMOs in policy development.
-App pendix 2: HOME Project aims and methodology32 pendix 3: Counting HMOs through the Census33 S Appendix contains a more detailed assessment of the Census estimates of the numbers of HMOs.
-This pendix 4: Housing of asylum seekers in HMOs36 S Appendix discusses recent evidence from the National Audit Office on the housing of Asylum kers in HMOs.
-This pendix 5: Energy Assessments for HMOs37 s Appendix discusses the required energy assessment methodology (domestic or non-domestic?)
-HMOs pendix 6: Minimum Energy Efficiency Standards as a Condition of HMO Licensing: the example of h and North East Somerset App pendix 7: References40 App pendix 8: List of Stakeholders interviewed or consulted in the course of this project44
+7. Manchester: A Case Study 31 some of the challenges faced by the City in reducing energy vulnerability in these properties. perties.
+8. Opportunities and Challenges for local authority action on cold HMOs 33 9.
+Conclusions and Recommendations 35 Appendix 1: An HMO Typology for energy policy makers 38 Appendix 2: HOME Project aims and methodology 39 Appendix 3: Counting HMOs through the Census 40 Appendix 4: Housing of asylum seekers in HMOs 43 Appendix 5: Energy Assessments for HMOs 44 Appendix 6: Minimum Energy Efficiency Standards as a Condition of HMO Licensing: the example of Bath and North East Somerset 45 Appendix 7: References 47 Appendix 8: List of Stakeholders interviewed or consulted in the course of this project 51